ilustreous/array_programming_tutorial/sphinxdoc/numpyarray.rst

 Numpy Ndarray
 =============

-- A NumPy array is an N-dimensional homogeneous collection of “items” of the same bytes.
+- A ndarray is an N-dimensional homogeneous collection of “items” of the same bytes.

-- The kind can be any arbitrary structure of bytes and is specified using the data-type.

 .. image:: _static/ndarray.png
    :scale: 50